-Dem performance in red states might have been their ceiling in the Trump Era
+Dem performance in red states might have been their ceiling in the Trump era

 “Well, I think you look at the lead-up to this election as secretary of state — and I was the secretary of state in Ohio 30 years ago.
 I know what you do, as secretary of state.
 You encourage people to vote.
 You don't purge millions of voters.
 You don't close down polling places in rural areas where voters have difficulty getting to the polls, which were mostly low-income areas.
 You don't do what Republicans are doing all over the country,” Brown said yesterday.

 But as election-law expert Rick Hasen writes, voter suppression isn’t the same thing as stealing an election.
-“Democrats should stop with the rhetoric that the race was ‘stolen,’...
-First, rhetoric about stolen elections feeds a growing cycle of mistrust and delegitimization of the election process...
-Saying Kemp tried to suppress Democratic votes and saying the election was stolen are two different things, and making charges of a stolen election when it cannot be proved undermines Democrats’ complaints about suppressive tactics...
-Rather than questioning the election’s legitimacy or making uprovable claims of stolen elections, Democrats should focus their efforts into doing whatever is possible to prevent voter suppression and incompetence in the upcoming 2020 elections.”
+“Democrats should stop with the rhetoric that the race was ‘stolen,’ ...
+First, rhetoric about stolen elections feeds a growing cycle of mistrust and delegitimization of the election process ...
+Saying Kemp tried to suppress Democratic votes and saying the election was stolen are two different things, and making charges of a stolen election when it cannot be proved undermines Democrats’ complaints about suppressive tactics ...
+Rather than questioning the election’s legitimacy or making unprovable claims of stolen elections, Democrats should focus their efforts into doing whatever is possible to prevent voter suppression and incompetence in the upcoming 2020 elections.”